MrShoenel/iatw/readme.md

 conda activate iatw
 ```

 Then, continue to install Pypi packages.
-Start with the `requirements.txt`:
+Start with the `requirements.txt`, followed by `requirements-dev.txt`:

 ```
-pip install -r requirements.txt
+pip install -r requirements.txt pip install -r requirements-dev.txt
 ```

 Then, proceed with the correct `requirements-{platform}_{device}.txt` file to install `jax` and `jaxlib` for your platform (Linux or Windows) and device (CPU or GPU).